mangelats/dubtrack-unofficial-API/README.md

 # Dubtrack unofficial API
 This repository contains all the information about the dubtrack.fm API.

 This reference is unofficial mostly found out by testing.
-It is also work in process so there may be a few errors (right now everything had been tested except for some features of playlist, room queue and user queue).
+It is also work in process so there may be a few errors.

 ## About
 If you found this is probably because you are looking for some dubtrack API documentation.
 The official is not updatted and I couldn't find another reference site.
 I needed the call reference for a project: [DubBot](https://github.com/copying/DubBot).
 I don't want more people to feel the pain of looking for the calls so here it is.